Living Life After the Last Dance with Mary Jane

 - Restlessness: A general feeling of being restless or unable to relax.

-- Physical Discomfort: Headaches, stomach pain, and sweating are reported by some individuals.
+- Physical Discomfort: Headaches, stomach pain, and night sweats from quitting weed are common.

 - Vivid Dreams: Some people experience unusually vivid dreams or nightmares during withdrawals.